dtychshenko/cordovaboil/README.md

 2. Install Cordova using Node Package Manager.
 Run ‘npm install –g cordova’ http://cordova.apache.org/#download

-3. Clone this project to your local directory and you are ready to make changes and build your application.
-If using Sublime Text editor, you can open the *CordovaBoilerplate.sublime-project*.
+3. Clone this project to your local directory and you are ready to make changes and build your application.(Optional) If using Sublime Text editor, you can open the *CordovaBoilerplate.sublime-project*.

-4. (Optional) I would suggest setting up a server (ex.
-IIS) to serve the application in your favourite browser for easy debugging and development.
-Simply point your web server to the '.\www' folder in the project.
+4. To open the application in a web browser, first, open the command line and type 'node web-server.js' to start up the web server.
+Then, open your favourite web browser and go to 'http://localhost:777/'

 ## Building your application